 Application submission deadline established by West Sussex County Council

-In the case of oversubscription in any of the above categories, priority of placement is given to applicants who live nearest the academy (measured by a straight line from the academy to home, using Ordnance Survey Data from a central point in each building).
+In the case of oversubscription in any of the above categories, priority of placement is given to applicants who live nearest the academy (measured by a straight line from the child’s home front door to that of the Academy, using Ordnance Survey Data from a central point in each building).
 A home address is the address recorded on the Local Authority database as provided by the parents.